nyinyithann/Rustpocampus/src/reference_and_lifetime/lifetime.md

 `&'a i32`     // a reference with explicit lifetime annotation<br/>
 `&'a mut i32` // a mutable reference with explicit lifetime annotation

+#### Lifetime elision rules
+Lifetime elision rules are a set of rules in Rust that allow the compiler to infer lifetimes in certain cases, without the need for explicit annotations.

+- First Rule: Rust assigns a different lifetime paramater to each lifetime in each input type.
+    - `fn foo(x : &i32)` becomes `fn foo<'a>(x : &'a i32)`
+    - `fn foo(x : &i32, y : &i32)` becomes `fn foo<'a, 'b>(x : &'a i32, y : &'b i32)`
+    - `fn foo(x : &ImportantExcerpt)` becomes `fn foo<'a>(x : &'a ImportantExcerpt)`
+- Second Rule: If there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: `fn foo<'a>(x: &'a i32) -> &'a i32`
+- Third Rule: If there are multiple input lifetime parameters, but one of them is `&self` or `&mut self` because this is a method, the lifetime of self is assigned to all output lifetime parameters.

 #### Dangling reference example
 ```rust
 // 'b is smaller than 'a and Rust rejects the program